viveksahu26/iouti.ReadFile/README.md

 //WriteFile writes data to a file named by filename.
 If the file does not exist,

 //WriteFile creates it with permissions perm (before umask); otherwise WriteFile truncates it before writing, without changing permissions

+4) func OpenFile(name string, flag int, perm FileMode) (*File, error)

+//OpenFile is the generalized open call; most users will use Open or Create instead.
+It opens the named file with specified flag (O_RDONLY etc.).

+//If the file does not exist, and the O_CREATE flag is passed, it is created with mode perm (before umask).

+//If successful, methods on the returned File can be used for I/O. If there is an error, it will be of type *PathError.